pjh68/pjh68.github.io/_posts/2025-09-25-how-i-think-about-ai.md

 - It’s a probabilistic dartboard.
 It will generate “something”.
     - If you can tolerate high variance, or you didn’t have a particularly specific outcomes in mind, great.
     - If you want to claim that this tech is great: after all the darts have been thrown, pick your favourite dart, draw bullseye around this dart.
-- Prompt engineering can, with variable outcome, coerce the output towards your desired path
+- Prompt engineering can, with variable outcome, coerce the output towards your desired path.
-    - It may take multiple cycles, taking up valuable time
+    - It may take multiple cycles, taking up valuable time.
     - It may not work - you may run out of context window before you’ve bullied it into what you want, it might be unbelievably stubborn and sometimes you get a spectacularly divergent explosion or total loss of context.
-- Cognitive biases results in lots of this effort being discounted as one-off costs, either in personal learning or setting up rule files
+- Cognitive biases results in lots of this effort being discounted as one-off costs, either in personal learning or setting up rule files.